Haskell: Haskell 2010

 In early 2006, the process of defining a successor to the Haskell 98 standard, informally named Haskell Prime, began.
 This was intended to be an ongoing incremental process to revise the language definition, producing a new revision up to once per year.
 The first revision, named Haskell 2010, was announced in November 2009 and published in July 2010.

-Haskell 2010 is an incremental update to the language, mostly incorporating several well-used and uncontroversial features previously enabled via compiler-specific flags.
+Haskell 2010 added several well-used and uncontroversial features previously enabled via compiler-specific flags.